Workers’ Compensation Law? Answers to All Your Hard-Hitting Questions About New Jersey Workers’ Comp Settlements

 The second provision is N.J.S.A.
 34:15-50, which declares “Whenever an employer or his insurance carrier and an injured employee, or the dependents of a deceased employee, shall, by agreement, duly signed, settle upon and determine the compensation due to the injured employee, or to the dependents of a deceased employee, as provided by law, the employer or the insurance carrier shall forthwith file with the bureau a true copy of the agreement.
 The agreement shall not bind the employer or injured employee, or the dependents of a deceased employee, unless approved by the bureau.”

-So, to sum up these provisions, the reason that employers don’t settle cases before a formal petition is filed, is because all agreements must first be approved by a Judge of Compensation in New Jersey.
+So, to sum up these provisions, the reason that employers don’t settle cases before a formal petition is filed with the Division of Workers’ Compensation, is because all agreements must first be approved by a Judge of Compensation in New Jersey.
 This means that if an employee and their employer come to an agreement without the judge’s approval, their agreement is deemed invalid and not binding.

 If the petitioner’s doctor estimates 60% permanent partial disability, but the respondent’s doctor only estimates 5%, why can’t the AMA Guidelines to the Evaluation of Permanent Impairment be used to resolve the dispute?